10 Mediterranean Spice Hacks to Transform Your Kitchen

 9. Combine Paprika with Vinegar for Smokiness

-Spanish cooks often mix smoked paprika with vinegar when making chorizo or tomato sauces to deepen the flavor profile.
+Spanish cooks mix smoked paprika with vinegar when making chorizo or tomato sauces to deepen the flavor profile.

 10. Freeze Fresh Herbs in Olive Oil Cubes